GalalHamoudy/obsidian/Threat intelligence/CTIA.md

 Rule of Engagement (ROE) is the formal permission to implement a threat intelligence program.
 ROE provides "top-level" guidance for implementing a threat intelligence program.
 ROE helps the intelligence team to overcome legal, federal, and policy-related restrictions to use different tactics, systems, and personnel.

+A **nondisclosure agreement** is a security contract signed between two persons or companies for maintaining secrecy in their mutually shared information.